Generalized Kummer surfaces over finite fields: Traces of Frobenius

 \end{thm} \begin{proof} If $G=C_2$, we apply~\cite[Theorem 7.1]{Ry}.
 If $p\equiv 1\bmod 4$, then, according to Proposition~\ref{C4}, there exists a supersingular surface $X$ with $\Tr_X=18$, and a supersingular surface with the trace equal to $8$.

 Assume that $G=Q_8$, and $f_A(t)=(t^2-q)^2$.
-According to Theorem~\ref{SSAVp}, there exists an abelian surface $A$ with the Weil polynomial $f$ and with a rigid and symplectic action of $Q_8$.
+If $p\equiv 3(4)$, then, according to Theorem~\ref{SSAVp}, there exists an abelian surface $A$ with the Weil polynomial $f$ and with a rigid and symplectic action of $Q_8$.
 By Lemma~\ref{zeta_lemma}, the characteristic polynomial of Frobenius action on $H^2(\Bar A,\QQ_2)^{Q_8}$ is equal to $(t-q)^2(t+q)$.
 We construct an abelian surface $B$ with a $2$-isogeny $B\to A$ and an action of $Q_8$ such that each orbit of the action of Frobenius on $B[2](\kk)$ is a subset of an orbit of $Q_8$.
-According to Proposition~\ref{FActionOnSingGraph} and Lemma~\ref{ZetaExCurve}, the zeta function of the Kummer surface $K(B,Q_8)$ is $(1^{21},2)$.
+According to Proposition~\ref{FActionOnSingGraph} and Lemma~\ref{ZetaExCurve}, the zeta function of the generalized Kummer surface $K(B,Q_8)$ is equal to $(1^{21},2)$.

 The algebra $\End^\circ(A)$ is generated by $\HH_2\cong\QQ[Q_8]^\rig$ over its center $\QQ(\sqrt{p})$.
 Let $i\in\HH_2$ be the image of an element of $Q_8$ of order $4$, then there is a relation $(iF)^2=-q$.
 Let $T$ be a free submodule of $T_2(A)$ over the algebra $R=\ZZ_2[i,y]$, where $y=(1+iF)/2$.
 Note that $T$ is $G$ invariant.
 According to Lemma~\ref{lem_on_Tate_module}, there exists $B$ such that $T_2(B)\cong T$.
 In particular, $F$ is equal to $i$ on $B[2](\kk)$. \end{proof}